elastic/elastic-package/docs/howto/pipeline_testing.md

   manifest.yml
 ```

-To define a pipeline test we must define configuration at the dataset's level.
+To define a pipeline test we must define configuration at each dataset's level:

-### Dataset-level configuration

-Next, we must define configuration for each data stream that we want to pipeline test.

 ```
 <package root>/